Skip to main content

 Annotation constraints

-For example, if a Fuzz Test expects a List of List of Integer as parameter, and both the lists and their values must not be null, the annotation @NotNull(constraint = PropertyConstraint.RECURSIVE) could be added on the root type.
+For example, if a Fuzz Test expects a List of List of Integer as parameter, and both the lists and their values must not be null, you can add the annotation @NotNull(constraint = PropertyConstraint.RECURSIVE) on the root type.

 Example